justinnoel/hono-cloudflare-pages-ssr/README.md

 ## Credits

-This example project is based on Hono ["blog" example](https://github.com/honojs/examples/tree/main/blog) by [Yusuke Wada](https://github.com/yusukebe).
+This example project is based on the Hono ["blog" example](https://github.com/honojs/examples/tree/main/blog) by [Yusuke Wada](https://github.com/yusukebe).

 This example has been modified to support running on Cloudflare Pages based on guidance from [Rishav Sharan](https://github.com/rishavs) in [this pull request](https://app.raindrop.io/my/0/hono/-1/item/454604533/web).